jovitcorreia/loqui/README.md

 ### Requisites

-- Docker version 20 or higher
+- Docker version 20 or higher and docker-compose
-- docker-compose version 1 or higher
 - Ports 3000, 8080, 22181 and 29092

-### Instalation
+### Installation

 Clone the project, and run the following command in the root directory: